 Edit your letter

 It’s important that your letter has no spelling mistakes or inconsistencies, so don’t forget to proofread and edit it before you send it off.
 Some sites have online tools that can help you with this.
+For instance, Grammar Checker is a free AI-based tool that will scan your letter to find all grammatical mistakes.

 Your sign off